Key takeaways

 How does Spotify Honk work?

-What has Spotify shipped with Honk?
+What results has Spotify reported from Honk?

 Executive Summary